 Rodentologists and other pest experts across the country speculate that rat populations are higher now than they have been at any point in the past decade.
 Rats are not just a nuisance, they are a serious threat to business owners.
 And, with winter right around the corner, these pests are on their way into your facilities.

 The arrival of colder temperatures signals impending rodent invasions as they scurry to find warmth.
 While all commercial facilities are subject to increased rodent exposure during this time, particular locations can be more at risk than others, such as businesses in rural areas or waterfront properties, because of the abundance of food and shelter.
-Without a commercial pest management program in place, rodents can easily and quickly overtake your facilities.
+As a result, without a commercial pest management program in place, rodents can easily and quickly overtake your facilities.

 Rodents, such as mice and rats, are known for carrying of a vast amount of illnesses and bacteria.
 Their droppings can spread bacteria, contaminate food, and even increase allergic symptoms.
 Rodents can gnaw through drywall, insulation, wood and even electrical wiring which increases the risk of fires.
-Rodents can enter structures through the tiniest of holes.
-Mice can fit through openings as small as a pencil eraser and rats can fit through openings the size of a dime.
+Furthermore, rodents can enter structures through the tiniest of holes.
+For example, mice can fit through openings as small as a pencil eraser and rats can fit through openings the size of a dime.

 The best way to prevent a rodent infestation this winter is to remove food sources, water, and other items that provide shelter for rodents.
 The help of a professional pest management provider is highly recommended to ensure all areas are adequately protected, however preventing pests is a team effort – your vigilance in recognizing potential problems can minimize and prevent damaging pest activity and there are a number of simple steps you can take to accomplish this.